What is professional corporation?

 Eventually, you will withdraw the funds in the corporation, such as during retirement.
 At that time, the withdrawn funds will be taxable at your personal rate.
 During all of the years the funds were in the corporation, however, they were taxed at lower rates — meaning your savings might grow more quickly than if they were subject to higher personal tax as you earned them.

 That’s why an important question in determining whether you should incorporate or not is whether you are able to put aside income and save it in the corporation.
-Early-stage physicians may have higher expenses — such as repaying medical-school debt, establishing their practice in a new community, or saving for a down payment — which means there’s not as much to set aside to meet future needs.
+Early-stage physicians or dentists may have higher expenses — such as repaying student loan, establishing their practice in a new community, or saving for a down payment — which means there’s not as much to set aside to meet future needs.
 As you get established, however, incorporation may become an option you should consider.

 If you have questions about financial planning or whether incorporation is right for you, talk to one of our dedicated RBC Healthcare Specialists and see how they can help.

 Read related story: Starting Your Own Practice: 5 Questions to ask yourself

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.